nikarav/evil-corp/Requirements/Software_Requirements.md

 Ticket coupons is a discount which applies to one ticket in you payment.
 Multiple ticket coupons can be applied on a payment, but only one coupon on each ticket.
 If the price of a ticket is cheaper than the applied ticket coupon, then the ticket is free of charge.

 ### Return policy:
-Cancellation of a reservation is only supported for registered users.
+Cancellation of a reservation is not supported by the platform and refund/return cannot be provided in any form.
-Registered users are eligible for a full-refund in case of cancellation 7 or days prior to the activity.
-However, cancelling less than a week before the activity you will get back tickets coupon of 80% value of the actual ticket for each canceled ticket.
+Purchasing a ticket is strictly an one-way procedure.

 ### Max tickets restrictions
 Registered users are restricted to buy at most 10 tickets at once.